-The well-established combined Master of Science in Human Nutrition and Dietetic Internship program at OHSU has been providing top-notch graduate education since 2003.
-With over 100 graduates, the combined MS/DI program at OHSU is well-positioned to meet the new graduate degree requirement for RD/RDNs.
+The well-established Master of Science in Human Nutrition and Dietetic Internship program at OHSU has been providing top-notch graduate education since 2003.
+With over 100 graduates, the MS/DI program at OHSU is well-positioned to meet the new graduate degree requirement for RD/RDNs.
 Students entering the MS/DI program complete both a MS in Human Nutrition and a Dietetic Internship Graduate Certificate program.
 The Master of Science in Human Nutrition is offered with a thesis or capstone option.

 The goal of the MS/DI program is to train dietetic professionals in the methods, implementation and interpretation of nutrition science, and to apply and advance the field of nutrition through research, clinical, management or community areas of practice.

 Dietetic Internship courses and supervised practice rotations are completed during the first year while the master's coursework is completed throughout the two year program.
 The internship portion of the program provides students with the supervised practice experience needed to fulfill the competencies for dietitian nutritionists established by the Accreditation Council for Education in Nutrition (ACEND).
 The program includes rotation sites in Portland and throughout the state of Oregon.
 The supervised practice component of the program consists of approximately 32 hours of supervised practice experiences (Tuesday through Friday) and didactic instruction on Mondays.
 The program has a strong clinical focus complemented by community outreach experiences.
 The program also encourages participation in enrichment activities in food security, sustainable food systems and food access

 The Dietetic Internship program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
 We foster the pursuit of excellence in students through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.